-Colorado Water Plan (2023 draft) - The project furthers the vision for Vibrant Communities in the Colorado Water Plan and exemplifies a key partner action by a local community to implement strategies for Meeting Future Water Needs, Wise Water Use, and Healthy Lands (p.6-4).
-The project is an example of an on-the-ground tool to meet water needs through a municipal water efficiency and conservation program (p.5-23).
-The Smart Irrigation Central Control System invests in water efficiency technology and infrastructure to realize long-term water savings in outdoor use in the municipal sector (p.6-8).
-"Municipal Water Conservation" is key to our State becoming more drought resilient (p.3-15) and the City is committed to planning for resilient water supplies and demonstrating waterwise landscapes).
+Colorado Water Plan 2023 - The project furthers the vision for Vibrant Communities in the Colorado Water Plan and exemplifies a key partner action by a local community to implement strategies for Meeting Future Water Needs, Wise Water Use, and Healthy Lands (Chpt.6, P175).
+The Smart Irrigation Central Control System invests in water efficiency technology and infrastructure to realize long-term water savings in outdoor use in the municipal sector (p.20).
+"Municipal Water Conservation" is key to our State becoming more drought resilient (p.39) and reduce the amount of needed expensive system expansions in the future (p.
+167), and the City is committed to planning for resilient water supplies and demonstrating waterwise landscapes.

-The City is in the process of updating the landscaping regulations in the Community Development Code to integrate water efficiency requirements, which achieves another partner action highlighted in the water plan for addressing low water use landscapes in local land use codes.
-Addressing outdoor water use at City parks and facilities is necessary to show the public that we are "practicing what we preach" and applying the same types of waterwise landscaping and irrigation practices that we will soon be encouraging and requiring of the private sector.
+The City has updated landscaping regulations in the Community Development Code to integrate water efficiency requirements, including incorporating xeriscape principles and practices like installing and maintaining automatic irrigation systems.
+This achieves another partner action highlighted in the water plan for addressing low water use landscapes in local land use codes.
+Addressing outdoor water use at City parks and facilities is necessary to show the public that we are "practicing what we preach" and applying the same types of waterwise landscaping and irrigation practices that we encourage and require of the private sector.

-Yampa-White-Green Basin Implementation Plan (BIP) - Key concerns for the Yampa Basin are population growth and meeting future water needs.
+Yampa-White-Green Basin Implementation Plan (BIP, 2022) - Key concerns for the Yampa Basin are population growth and meeting future water needs.
 Strong municipal conservation measures are noted as an important way to help address this situation (p.20).
 The BIP Goal 5 to 'Identify and address municipal and industrial water shortages' identifies the specific objective to 'Encourage municipal entities to meet some future municipal water needs through water conservation and efficiency.'
 The project also creates opportunities for demonstration projects that can be used as an educational tool for smart irrigation systems and waterwise irrigation practices (p.16 Objective 9).
 Overall, reducing the City's consumptive outdoor water usage during peak irrigation season demand leaves more water in the river for other beneficial uses, advancing many of the goals of the BIP.